 And you can transfer Chase Ultimate Rewards points to the airline instantly at a 1:1 ratio.

 Instead of booking an award flight, you might use a credit card perk to book a cheap flight to Canada and get a statement credit.

-For example, you get up to $300 in travel credit each calendar year with the Chase Sapphire Reserve.
+For example, you get up to $300 in travel credit each card member year with the Chase Sapphire Reserve.
 So you can pay for your flight to Canada with the card and automatically get a credit for the purchase.

 For example, I searched Google Flights and found a round-trip Air Canada flight from New York to Toronto in June 2017 for ~$195.

 If you’re looking for a weekend trip, you can consider visiting Banff National Park, Georgian Bay Islands National Park, or Thousand Islands National Park.
 These 3 parks are located less than ~1.5 hours from an airport.

 This can be a terrific getaway if you like to hike or just want to witness nature’s beauty.

 Besides saving money with free admission to the parks, you can also save by using miles & points to book your flight for your trip.